ucsd-quantum/ucsd-quantum.io/README.md

-# ucsd-quantum.io
-webpage for UCSD Quantum Computing seminar
+Webpage for Quantum Computing Seminar